kayburns/women-snowboard/research/im2txt/README.md

 curl -O https://raw.githubusercontent.com/uclanlp/reducingbias/master/data/COCO/test.data
 ```

-We also construct a ["Balanced split"](data/balanced_split/), where we randomly choose 500 images with women and 500 images with men from the "Bias split".

 #### Data Preprocessing: Creating Masked Images

-The Appearance Confusion Loss requires masked images.
-To create masks, please see the code for [creating masked images](scripts/SegmentationMasks.ipynb).

-In order to evaluate the GradCam/Saliency maps with the pointing game, we additionally save binary person masks.
-Please, see the code [here](im2txt/save_coco_person_segmentations.py).
+The Appearance Confusion Loss requires images in which humans are blocked out to train.
+Additionally, to evaluate GradCam/Saliency maps with the pointing game, we save binary person masks (everything except the person is masked out).
+To create this, please see code to create [Segmentation Masks](scripts/SegmentationMasks.ipynb).

 #### Data Preprocessing: TFRecord Files